Richard Kleindienst: Nixon administration

 Unknown to Kleindienst, leaders of the Committee to Re-Elect the President (CRP) had tasked Gordon Liddy with arranging various covert operations, one of which was to be a burglary of the Democratic National Committee headquarters at the Watergate complex in Washington, DC.
 Before dawn on Saturday, June 17, 1972, five days after Kleindienst was sworn in, James McCord and four other burglars operating on Liddy's instructions were arrested at the Watergate complex.
 Later in the morning Kleindienst was officially notified of the arrests.
 Liddy, after a phone consultation about the arrests with CRP Deputy Director Jeb Magruder (who had managed CRP up until March of that year, and had the most direct organizational authority over Liddy's activities), personally approached Kleindienst the same day at the Burning Tree Club golf club in Bethesda, Maryland.
 Liddy told him that the break-in had originated within CRP, and that Mitchell wanted Kleindienst to arrange the release of the burglars to reduce the risk of exposure of CRP's involvement.
 But Kleindienst refused and ordered that the Watergate burglary investigation proceed like any other case.

 Kleindienst, at the time the top law enforcement officer of the United States, omitted to share with FBI investigators or his department's prosecutor the information about Liddy's confession of his own involvement or about Liddy's claim that Mitchell was seeking to obstruct justice.

 Kleindienst ultimately resigned in the midst of the Watergate scandal nearly a year later, on April 30, 1973.
 This was the same day that John Dean was fired and H. R. Haldeman and John Ehrlichman resigned.
 In 1974, he pleaded guilty to contempt of Congress for his lying to the Senate during his confirmation hearings about ending an antitrust investigation of ITT after the company made a $400,000 contribution to the Republican National Convention.
 Kleindienst was one of few people in modern U.S. history to be convicted of contempt of Congress; G. Gordon Liddy, another figure in the Watergate scandal, also was convicted in the 1970s.

 In April 1982, the Arizona Supreme Court unanimously suspended Kleindienst from the practice of law for 1 year due to his unethical conduct, accepting a disciplinary recommendation from the state bar association.
 The suspension was due to statements he made to a bar investigator probing Kleindienst's representation in a 1976 insurance company fraud case.
 In October 1982, the U.S. Supreme Court, on a unanimous vote, disbarred Kleindienst, blocking him from practicing before the highest court.

 Later life

 In 1981, Kleindienst was charged with perjury regarding how much he knew about a white-collar criminal he represented; he was subsequently acquitted.

 He died at the age of 76, of lung cancer, on February 3, 2000.

+In the 2023 HBO Max miniseries White House Plumbers, Kleindienst is portrayed by Corbin Bernsen.